Eugene-Kwaka/alx-system_engineering-devops/0x00-shell_basics/README.md

 5-listfilesdigitonly display contents in long format, user ids and displayed numerically and hidden files starting with.

 6-firstdirectory script that creates a directory inside another directory

+7-movethatfile move the file betty from tmp to tmp/my_first_directory